MicrosoftDocs/visualstudio-docs/subscriptions/solutions/benefit-activation/includes/unable-to-activate-enterprise-mobility-security-benefit.md

 1. Confirm that you want to delete your subscription by typing the name of your domain in the dialog box.
 1. The setup process for your new Microsoft 365 E5 subscription starts automatically.

-After you delete your Office 365 E3 subscription and create a Microsoft 365 E5 subscription, your Office 365 E3 tenant will be available for 60 days so that you can migrate your data.
+After you delete your Office 365 E3 subscription and create a Microsoft 365 E5 subscription, your Office 365 E3 tenant is available for 60 days.
+Be sure to migrate your data before that 60-day period expires.

 ## More information about the Microsoft 365 E5 developer subscription offer